Is Belbuca The Same As Suboxone?

 What is Belbuca?

-Belbuca is a buprenorphine medication in the form of a film that is dissolved against the cheek (buccally).
+Belbuca is the brand name of a buprenorphine medication in the form of a film that is dissolved against the cheek (buccally).
 It is only prescribed for chronic pain.
 Since it is buprenorphine alone, with no naloxone, it is considered to have more potential for misuse through injection.
 Belbuca is prescribed in strengths from 75-900 mcg.
 Note that those dosages are listed in micrograms, which are one-thousandth of a milligram.
 This means that the amount of buprenorphine in the strongest available film of Belbuca is less than half as much as in the lowest dosage film of Suboxone.
 This is because Belbuca is intended to treat pain in people who do not have opioid use disorder, not to partially activate mu receptors that are accustomed to being heavily stimulated by opioid use.

 So is Belbuca the same as Suboxone?